joshwapiano/amrtool/01 tech_stack_thoughts.md

 As recommended in [this blog](http://buklijas.info/blog/2018/10/01/making-web-apps-with-jupyter-notebook/) could be achieved using [appmode](https://github.com/oschuett/appmode) which is a Jupyter extension that turns notebooks in to webapps, and then [binder](https://mybinder.org/) to access as a webpage by customers.

+"Binder uses the BinderHub technology to generate a Docker image from this repository.
+The image will have all the components that you specify along with the Jupyter Notebooks inside.
+You will be able to share a URL with users that can immediately begin interacting with this environment via the cloud.
+Binder’s goal is to enable as many analytic workflows as possible."